Global Discussion Awards

 10 x students | 10 x classes

-During the Festival, when young people make high-quality contributions to the discussions that demonstrate the Topical Talk skills and knowledge, we award them stars.
+When young people make high-quality contributions to the Festival Student Hub that demonstrate the Topical Talk skills and knowledge, we award them stars.

-At the end of the Festival, the students and classes with the most accumulated stars will receive Global Discussion awards to recognise the impact they’ve had on the conversations.
+At the end of a Festival, the students and classes with the most stars receive Global Discussion Awards to recognise the impact they’ve had on the conversations.

 5 x students

-Students submit their standpoints at the end of a festival.
-This is their final say on a topic and gives students a chance to share their opinion in writing, film or audio.
-A shortlist of the best standpoints will be judged by senior editorial staff across The Economist newspaper, film and audio.
-Five standpoints will be selected as winning entries.
+Students submit their Standpoints at the end of a festival.
+This is their final say on a topic and gives them a chance to share their opinion in writing, film or audio.
+A shortlist of the best Standpoints is judged by senior editorial staff at The Economist and five winners are chosen.

 The Alastair Burnet award

-One class will be awarded the prestigious Alastair Burnet award, named after the former editor of The Economist newspaper.
-This award will go to the class who has shown an outstanding commitment to the Festival and made exceptional contributions throughout the project.
+One class is awarded the prestigious Alastair Burnet Award, named after a former editor of The Economist newspaper.
+This award goes to the class which has shown an outstanding commitment to the Festival and made exceptional contributions throughout.

-The winning class will receive £1,000 to spend how they choose, so long as it builds on students' achievements in the Festival.
-For example, you may choose to buy recording equipment to set up a news club in your school or give your students a budget to take action on one of the topics that most inspired them during the Festival.
+The winning class receives £1,000 which they can spend however they choose, as long as it builds on their achievements in the Festival.
+For example, a school may choose to buy recording equipment to set up a journalism club or give students a budget to take action on one of the issues they were passionate about.